Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Connection

 A line of communication between two **node instances**.
 Can only be created between an output **socket** of one **node** and an input socket of another node.
 Transfers data from the origin / output to the target / input.

-## Socket Type (also: "type")

-A socket type determines what data is allowed to be input / connected to a specific **socket**.
-In the context of the Compiler, these types can be string, number, boolean, or user-specific.

 ## Input Field